 • G Adventures vouchers, pre-departure information and dossier • Any entry visas or vaccination certificates required

-PLEASE ask your guide/tour leader to arrange if any laundry needs to be done, so that he / she can make arrangements for you.
+PLEASE ask your guide/CEO to arrange if any laundry needs to be done, so that he / she can make arrangements for you.
 He/She will advise guests accordingly, in advance if guests want to do laundry where it is available.

 Laundromats available in most of the towns / cities / hotels/lodges Addo Elephant National Park: No Laundry facilities